 5. Real coaching work helps you reflect on your ethical practice.
 There is a fine line between feel comfortable in your craft and actually being nervous but still doing it anyway.
 Part of that practice is to give you that confidence to jump in, to trust your gut, to learn from your experience.
 However, there is also an important element of ethics that you need to remember if you’re starting out in coaching.
 Coaching practice, particularly during your studies, should be accompanied by supervision or mentoring.
 Additionally, coaching family members or friends is not recommended as it can cause a conflict of interest.
 Additionally you should also have a chemistry or discovery meeting with your potential client to understand if coaching is right for them and if you’re the right coach to support them.

-Our next ICF Certification for Coaches starts in May 2021.
-You can find out more about our Diploma in Integrative Coaching.
+We regularly run ICF Coach Training programmes.
+You can find out more about them on our Diploma in Integrative Coaching.

 You can also get in touch with us directly, pop us an email and one of the team will get back to you.